jwk0224/deep-learning/SQM_NOTE.md

 2. Transfer embedding to new task with smaller training set (say, 100k words)
-   - use relatively lower dimensional feature vectors instead of one-hot vectors
+   - use relatively lower dimensional feature vectors

 3. Optional: Continue to finetune the word embeddings with new data
-   - only if this task 2 has a pretty big data set
+   - only if task 2 has a pretty big data set

 Transfer learning is most useful (when transfer from task A to task B)
 when there is a large data set for A and a relatively smaller data set for B